Luskhan: Autapomorphies

 A number of unique characters, or autapomorphies, set Luskhan apart from all other plesiosaurs.
-Among thalassophoneans, Luskhan is unique for having seven teeth in the premaxilla.
+The number of teeth in the premaxilla of the taxon is ambiguous, being reported as either six or seven.
 The first of these is procumbent (angled forwards) such that it is nearly horizontal, and the space between it and the subsequent tooth is also widened.
 A roughened, hook-like projection develops on the squamosal from its suture with the quadrate.
 At the back of the skull, the exoccipital bones enclose the bottom of the foramen magnum, thereby excluding the basioccipital bone.
 The plate-like lamellae of the pterygoids bear deep grooves on their outer surfaces.
 On the atlas (the first cervical), the intercentrum is swollen and has a ridge underneath; meanwhile, the bottom of the axis (the second cervical) is covered by a tongue-like projection from the third cervical.

 In the shoulder girdle, the projection at the front of the coracoid that points forwards in other plesiosaurs is instead pointed downwards in Luskhan, such that it is perpendicular to the rest of the bone.
 Unlike other thalassophoneans, but like the Elasmosauridae, the blade of the scapula is relatively short, being only as tall vertically as the longitudinal distance from its base to the articulation with the coracoid.
 On the humerus, the humeral tuberosity is located above the expansion of the capitulum at the bottom end.
 The ulna and radius of the front flippers are very small, being only about the same size as the tarsus of the hind flippers; the former of these is longer.
 Unlike all other pliosaurids, there is no opening (epipodial foramen) where the two bones meet.
 The fibula is much longer than the tibia; the intermedium of the tarsus contacts only the fibula, and lacks an articulation for the tibia unlike other thalassophoneans and Marmornectes.

 Classification

-The following cladogram follows an analysis by Fischer and colleagues in 2017, based on a dataset published by Benson and Druckenmiller in 2014 that was previously modified for the description of Makhaira in 2015.
+In their 2017 description, Fischer and colleagues placed Luskhan within a cladogram based on a dataset published by Benson and Druckenmiller in 2013 that was previously modified for the description of Makhaira in 2015.
 Due to the completeness of Luskhan, its position is based on scorings for 74% of the characteristics listed in the dataset.
 In the strict consensus of the 20,000 most parsimonious phylogenetic trees recovered, Makhaira forms a polytomy with Pliosaurus species, instead of forming a clade with other brachauchenines; however, in the consensus of the 24 most parsimonious trees, it is the most basal brachauchenine, with Luskhan being the next most basal brachauchenine.
+The 2023 study recovered P. patagonicus as a sister taxon of Luskhan within Brachaucheninae, the phylogenetic analysis of which is reproduced below: